microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

     public Uri ServiceUri { get; }

     // implement this method to eagerly filter out data sources that are not
-    // accepted by the decorated Custom Data Source. public override bool Accepts(IDataSource dataSource)
+    // accepted by the decorated Custom `DataSource`. public override bool Accepts(IDataSource dataSource)
     {
         // IDataSource will always be of the Type based to the base